idnow/de.idnow.ios/README.md

 #### underlineButtonTitles

-Default: YES - Underline all button titles
+Default: `false` - Underline all button titles
-Set this to NO in order to underline button title text
+Set this to `true` in order to underline button title text

 #### boldButtonTitles

-Default: YES - Make button titles bold
+Default: `true` - Make button titles bold
-Set this to NO in order to use normal font weight in button titles
+Set this to `false` in order to use normal font weight in button titles

 ## PushNotifications